MileHacker Logo

 Road Conditions & Fuel

 Road conditions vary across the region.
 Motorways (autostrade) are typically in good condition but may incur tolls.
 State roads (strade statali) and provincial roads (strade provinciali) offer varying quality.
-Roundabouts are common, and speed limits are enforced.
+Roundabouts are common, and swiftness limits are enforced.
 Fuel terminals are widely available, offering petrol (benzina) and diesel (gasolio), with self-service pumps common.

 Driving Facts